Tvomato/lolesportle/README.md

   ```

 ## How to Play
-From the home page, click `New Page` to generate a new mystery player to guess.
+From the home page, click `New Player` to generate a new mystery player to guess.
 Start by using the the search bar to guess an initial player.
 This will give you details about the mystery player.
 In each column, a green background means the mystery player has the same attribute for that column, a yellow background means the attribute is similar, and a red background means the attribute is far off.

 Yellow color legend: